mikependon/RepoDB.NET/pages/references/unitofwork.md

 Ensure that this interface is accepting a generic type of the connection object.

-Then add the following properties that will hold the state of transaction.
+Then, add the following properties that will hold the state of transaction.

 - `Connection` - will hold the instance of the connection object.
 - `Transaction` - will hold the instance of the active transaction.